Faculty authentication on a machine in the FI network

 uid=12345(xlogin) gid=10100(student) groups=10340(account_myhost),10000(staff),10100(student)

-If we want to limit the list of users who are allowed to log in to the Unix machine, we can adjust the value of the item
+If we wish to restrict the list of users that are allowed to log on to the Unix machine, we can modify the value of

 nss_base_passwd